-- Part II of the Insolvency and Bankruptcy Code, 2016 deals with the insolvency resolution and liquidation for corporate persons. - Section 4 of the Insolvency and Bankruptcy Code, 2016 provides that Part II of the Code shall apply to matters relating to the insolvency and liquidation of corporate debtors where the minimum amount of the default is one crore rupees. - Section 6 of the Insolvency and Bankruptcy Code, 2016 provides that where any corporate debtor commits a default, a financial creditor, an operational creditor or the corporate debtor itself may initiate corporate insolvency resolution process. - A 'financial creditor' means any person to whom a financial debt is owed and includes a person to whom such debt has been legally assigned or transferred to. - An 'operational creditor' means a person to whom an operational debt is owed and includes any person to whom such debt has been legally assigned or transferred. - Section 7 of the Insolvency and Bankruptcy Code, 2016 lays down the procedure for the initiation of the corporate insolvency resolution process by a financial creditor or two or more financial creditors jointly. - Section 7(3) of the Code mandates that the financial creditor shall, along with the application for initiating corporate insolvency resolution process, furnish a proof of default and the name of a resolution professional proposed to act as the interim resolution professional in respect of the corporate debtor. - Section 8 the Insolvency and Bankruptcy Code, 2016 lays down the procedure for the initiation of the corporate insolvency resolution process by an operational creditor. - Section 10 of the Insolvency and Bankruptcy Code, 2016 provides for the initiation of corporate insolvency resolution process by the corporate debtor itself. - Section 11 of the Code lists out the persons who are not eligible to make an application to initiate the corporate insolvency resolution process. - Section 12(1) lays down that subject to sub-section (2), the corporate insolvency resolution process shall be completed within a period of one hundred and eighty days from the date of admission of the application to initiate such process.
-It can be further extended once by a period not exceeding ninety days by NCLT.
-However, the corporate insolvency resolution process shall mandatorily be completed within a period of three hundred and thirty days from the insolvency commencement date. - Section 12A provides that the Adjudicating Authority may allow the withdrawal of application admitted under sections 7, 9 or 10, on an application made by the applicant with the approval of ninety per cent voting share of the committee of creditors, in such manner as may be specified.
+- Part II of the Insolvency and Bankruptcy Code, 2016 deals with the insolvency resolution and liquidation for corporate persons. - Section 4 of the Insolvency and Bankruptcy Code, 2016 provides that Part II of the Code shall apply to matters relating to the insolvency and liquidation of corporate debtors where the minimum amount of the default is one lakh rupees. - Section 6 of the Insolvency and Bankruptcy Code, 2016 provides that where any corporate debtor commits a default, a financial creditor, an operational creditor or the corporate debtor itself may initiate corporate insolvency resolution process. - A 'financial creditor' means any person to whom a financial debt is owed and includes a person to whom such debt has been legally assigned or transferred to.
+[Section 5(7)] - An 'operational creditor' means a person to whom an operational debt is owed and includes any person to whom such debt has been legally assigned or transferred.
+[Section 5(20)] - Section 7 of the Insolvency and Bankruptcy Code, 2016 lays down the procedure for the initiation of the corporate insolvency resolution process by a financial creditor or two or more financial creditors jointly. - Section 7(3) of the Code mandates that the financial creditor shall, along with the application for initiating corporate insolvency resolution process, furnish a proof of default and the name of a resolution professional proposed to act as the interim resolution professional in respect of the corporate debtor. - Section 8 the Insolvency and Bankruptcy Code, 2016 lays down the procedure for the initiation of the corporate insolvency resolution process by an operational creditor. - Section 10 of the Insolvency and Bankruptcy Code, 2016 provides for the initiation of corporate insolvency resolution process by the corporate debtor itself.

+- Section 11 of the Code lists out the persons who are not eligible to make an application to initiate the corporate insolvency resolution process. - Section 12(1) lays down that subject to sub-section (2), the corporate insolvency resolution process shall be completed within a period of one hundred and eighty days from the date of admission of the application to initiate such process.
+It can be further extended once by a period not exceeding ninety days by NCLT. - Section 12A provides that the Adjudicating Authority may allow the withdrawal of application admitted under sections 7, 9 or 10, on an application made by the applicant with the approval of ninety per cent voting share of the committee of creditors, in such manner as may be specified.